 But not so fast.

 While researching this post, I found a Reddit thread that said American Express purchases made at Chuck E. Cheese code as restaurants or dining.
-The American Express® Gold Card earns 4X bonus Membership Rewards® points at restaurants worldwide (plus takeout and delivery in the U.S.)
+The American Express® Gold Card earns 4X bonus Membership Rewards® points at restaurants worldwide (plus takeout and delivery in the U.S.), on up to $50,000 in eligible purchases each calendar year.

 I also remembered that the Capital One Savor Cash Rewards Credit Card awards 3X on entertainment purchases.
 However, arcades are one of the few establishments not specifically included in the card’s lists of eligible vendor types.